vindarel/lisp-journey/content/gray-streams.md

  Binary streams:

-    Binary streams can be created by defining a class that includes either FUNDAMENTAL-BINARY-INPUT-STREAM or FUNDAMENTAL-BINARY-OUTPUT-STREAM
+    Binary streams can be created by defining a class that includes either `fundamental-binary-input-stream` or `fundamental-binary-output-stream`
-    (or both) and defining a method for STREAM-ELEMENT-TYPE and for one or both of the following generic functions.
+    (or both) and defining a method for `stream-element-type` and for one or both of the following generic functions.

-  STREAM-READ-BYTE  stream			[Generic Function]
+  `stream-read-byte`  stream			[Generic Function]

-    Used by READ-BYTE; returns either an integer, or the symbol :EOF if the stream is at end-of-file.
+    Used by `read-byte`; returns either an integer, or the symbol :EOF if the stream is at end-of-file.

-  STREAM-WRITE-BYTE stream integer		[Generic Function]
+  `stream-write-byte` stream integer		[Generic Function]

-    Implements WRITE-BYTE; writes the integer to the stream and returns the integer as the result.
+    Implements `write-byte`; writes the integer to the stream and returns the integer as the result.